This post may contain affiliate links. Please see our disclosure policy.

 (exact measurements in recipe card)

-Andouille Sausage - you can also use kielbasa if you're unable to find andouille at your grocery store.
+- Andouille Sausage – you can also use kielbasa if you’re unable to find andouille at your grocery store.
+Use up any leftover and make my Cajun Shrimp and Grits next!

-Orzo - many believe that orzo is a form of rice, however, it's is actually a short grain pasta.
+- Orzo – many believe that orzo is a form of rice, however, it’s is actually a short grain pasta.
 Cook until al dente for best results.
+Make my lemon chicken orzo pasta next!

-Cajun Seasoning Blend - be careful with store-bought blend as the amount of salt may vary.
+- Cajun Seasoning Blend – be careful with store-bought blend as the amount of salt may vary.
 Rule of thumb, taste as you go and/or make your own homemade cajun seasoning.
+I used this for my cajun shrimp and sausage pasta and Cajun Salmon Pasta.

 Variations